Original Research and Commentary on Oceanic Art

 Unlike figurative arts from Melanesia and Polynesia, utilitarian artefacts have often languished in the shadows of research and been neglected by collectors.
 That has to be deplored because often such objects were intricately linked to the lives and beliefs of their owners and can document complex patterns of exchange and human interaction.
 Kava bowls from Western Polynesia are an excellent example...read more.

 The Galerie Surréaliste opened in Paris in March 1926 with an exhibition titled Tableaux de Man Ray et Objets des Iles.
 Preceded by his Dadaist credentials, Man Ray had arrived from New York five years earlier and was quickly welcomed into the avant-garde community and the embryonic Surrealist movement.
-The choice to feature the American artist alongside objects from the South Seas in the inaugural exhibition...read more.
+The choice to feature the American artist alongside objects from the South Seas in the inaugural exhibition of the Galerie Surréaliste was notable.
+While the previous generation of vanguard artists had embraced African art as a vehicle to reinvigorate their creative...read more.

 While the topic of authenticity gets batted around in academic circles as an outdated and vague concept, within the harsh reality of the oceanic art marketplace, it is a clear-cut and essential factor.
 In my opinion, authenticity boils down to artistic intention.
 Whether an artist makes a piece to sell to a hapless tourist or undertakes to carve a figure that brings to life an ancestral spirit, these present two drastically different intentions...read more